datamesh-architecture/datamesh-architecture.com/README.md

 Data is often ingested in a semi-structurted format into a CLOB field, mostly in JSON format.
 Hence, the database should be capable to parse JSON and to support array structures.

-_Cloud Services: Google BigQuery, AWS Redshift, Snowflake Data_
+_Cloud Service Examples: Google BigQuery, AWS Redshift, Snowflake Data_
 _On-Premise Alternative: PostgreSQL/Greenplum_